ibm-cloud-docs/vmwaresolutions/shared/shared_veeam.md

 ## Veeam Availability Suite
 {: #shared_veeam-portal}

 The Veeam Availability Suite has visibility to back up VMs from any virtual data center in the organization.
-It is available at the VMware vCloud Director organization level for any vCloud Director user with the **Organization Administrator** role.
+It is available at the VMware® vCloud Director organization level for any vCloud Director user with the **Organization Administrator** role.

 When you use the Veeam self-service portal to create backup jobs, you can choose vApp and VM instances from any virtual data center in the organization.